 Researchers know that genetics play a role in Alzheimer’s disease, but there are also other factors that may cause it to occur.

 Late-onset Alzheimer’s occurs later in life and is thought to be caused by a combination of lifestyle, genetics and environment.
-Aging is also a factor for this type of the disease, though doctors are still not sure why.
+Aging is also a factor, though doctors are still not sure why.

+“You can be diagnosed with Alzheimer’s if you don’t have a family history, but half of our patients have one family member who had it.”
 There is an increased risk if you have a sibling, parent or grandparent with the disease.

 Researchers are still investigating why and when genetic mutations cause Alzheimer’s.

 For the time being there is no definitive research about how to prevent Alzheimer’s disease.
 Current recommendations focus on practicing a healthy lifestyle marked by maintaining appropriate weight, good nutrition and exercising.
 People with Alzheimer’s may also opt to participate in research trials to help medical experts learn more about the disease.